antoniocreal/Rain-prediction-project/README.md

    - Data visualization of weather patterns

 ## Feature Engineering
 In this stage, the target variable classes are balanced by undersamling the class that has the majority of values and the most important features are chosen using feature selection algorithms.
-This process is detailed in the notebook: **Feature_Engineering.ipynb**.
+This process is detailed in the notebook: **[`Feature Engineering`](https://github.com/antoniocreal/Rain-prediction-project/blob/main/Feature%20Engineering.ipynb)**.

 **Key tasks**:
    - Balancing target variable classes